Enabling Branch Dynamic Routing

 You can use a route summary to:

-add summary addresses to a BGP profile.
+•add summary addresses to a BGP profile.

-advertise both summary prefixes and individual prefixes to the BGP peer.
+•advertise both summary prefixes and individual prefixes to the BGP peer.
 This option is configurable per summary address on the WAN side.

 When configured, the routing policy advertises a summary address only and not the individual prefixes to a BGP peer.
 You must add the WAN prefixes for the summary advertisements on the BGP Summarization tab to create a route summary.
-See To add, edit, or delete LAN prefix summarization via BGP.
+See

 We recommend a maximum of 400 route summaries.